 Funding priorities for this program include:

-- Restoration and protection of the connectivity and function of fish habitat in the bay’s tidal streams and creeks
+- Restoration and protection of the connectivity and function of fish habitat in the bay’s tidal streams and creeks; and

 - Recovery of declining, threatened or endangered species through conservation of a species and/or restoring associated habitat.